-They often experience stigma and trauma in their lives which can fundamentally influence their health and development.
+Marginalized youth often experience stigma and trauma in their lives which can fundamentally influence their health and development.
 We want to change those stories.